RSS

 File:Aquote2.png

-In early June 2021, FireEye announced the sale of its IBM business to a consortium led by private investment company Symphony Technology Group (STG) for $1.2 billion.
-It is assumed that the transaction will be closed by the end of the fourth quarter of 2021.
+In early June 2021, FireEye announced the sale of its information security solutions business to a consortium led by private equity firm Symphony Technology Group (STG) for $1.2 billion.
+The deal is expected to close by the end of the fourth quarter of 2021.

-The transaction, which the buyer will pay with cash (without raising shares), will separate FireEye, the manufacturer of network infrastructure and cybersecurity products, from Mandiant's digital forensics and incident response division.
+The deal, which the buyer will pay in cash (without raising shares), will separate FireEye, a maker of network infrastructure and cybersecurity products, from Mandiant's digital forensics and incident response division.

 FireEye sold most assets and brand for $1.2 billion

-The decision to split the two companies came almost a decade after FireEye acquired Mandiant and appointed Kevin Mandia as the company's chief executive officer.
+The decision to split the two companies came nearly a decade after FireEye acquired Mandiant and appointed Kevin Mandia as the company's chief executive officer.

 Mandia noted: